linkerd/linkerd/linkerd/docs/protocol-http.md

 Header | Description
 ------ | -----------
-`l5d-err` | indicates a linkerd-generated error.
+`l5d-err` | Indicates a linkerd-generated error.
 Error responses that do not have this header are application errors.

 Applications are not required to forward these headers on upstream responses.